mozilla/pkipolicy/rootstore/policy.md

         complies with this policy, including a description of the steps taken by the CA to verify certificate signing requests;
     -   the documentation is available from the CA’s official website;
-        and
-    -   the public attestation of the CA’s conformance to the stated verification requirements by a competent independent party indicates which policy documents were included in the review.
     -   CPs and CPSes are made available to Mozilla under one of the following Creative Commons licenses (or later versions):
         * Attribution ([CC-BY](https://creativecommons.org/licenses/by/4.0/)) 4.0